Ex-Cardinal McCarrick, 91, due in court in sex assault case

 Associated Press

-BOSTON (AP) — Former Roman Catholic Cardinal Theodore McCarrick, the once-powerful prelate who was expelled from the priesthood for sexual abuse, is due in court Friday to face accusations that he sexually assaulted a 16-year-old boy during a wedding reception in Massachusetts nearly 50 years ago.
+BOSTON (AP) — Former Roman Catholic Cardinal Theodore McCarrick, the once-powerful prelate who was expelled from the priesthood for sexual abuse, was heckled as he arrived at court Friday to face accusations that he sexually assaulted a 16-year-old boy during a wedding reception in Massachusetts nearly 50 years ago.

+Wearing a mask, McCarrick, 91, walked hunched over and pushing a walker as he made his way into suburban Boston’s Dedham District Court.
+“Shame on you!” a protester shouted.

 McCarrick’s attorney, Barry Coburn, said after the charges were filed in July that they “look forward to addressing the case in the courtroom.”